zhenga8533/VolcAddons/docs/commands.md

     - `/va zone`: Creates waypoints to user inputted rift locations.
     - `/va waypoint`: Creates waypoints to user inputted coordinates.
 - **Lists**
+    - `/va attributelist`: Set wanted attributes to calculate for.
     - `/va blacklist`: Set players to kick and ignore.
     - `/va cd`: Set the cooldown of the currently held item.
     - `/va dianalist`: Set locations in which Diana burrow warp uses.